CPA for Cryptocurrency Freelancers and Remote Workers Paid in Bitcoin or Altcoins

 Freelancers often think short-term: finish the project, get paid, move on.
 But when your income comes in crypto, long-term planning matters more than ever.

-A CPA for cryptocurrency can help you:
+- A CPA for cryptocurrency can help you:

-• Channel income into retirement accounts like an IRA or solo 401(k).
+- Channel income into retirement accounts like an IRA or solo 401(k).

-• Create a plan for holding vs. converting coins, balancing risk and reward.
+- Create a plan for holding vs. converting coins, balancing risk and reward.

-• Think about estate planning like what happens to your wallet if something happens to you.
+- Think about estate planning like what happens to your wallet if something happens to you.

 8. Choosing the Right CPA for Cryptocurrency as a Freelancer

 Not every accountant who claims to “do crypto” actually understands it.
 Some still think Bitcoin is just for speculation.
-Others may treat your freelance business like a traditional W-2 job, which is a fast track to errors.
+Others may treat your freelance business like a regular W-2 job, which is a fast track to errors.

-When you’re hiring, look for:
+When you’re hiring a CPA, look for:

-• Credentials: A licensed CPA with crypto-specific experience.
+- Credentials: A licensed CPA with crypto-specific experience.

-• Knowledge of DeFi/NFTs if you’re paid through those channels.
+- Knowledge of DeFi/NFTs if you’re paid through those channels.

-• Practical tools: Do they use crypto accounting software or just ask for screenshots?
+- Practical tools: Do they use crypto accounting software or just ask for screenshots?

 Don’t be shy about interviewing them.
 Ask:

-• How do you handle crypto-to-crypto transactions?
+- How do you handle crypto-to-crypto transactions?

-• Do you work with other freelancers or just investors?
+- Do you work with other freelancers or just investors?

-• How do you track fair market values on different payment dates?
+- How do you track fair market values on different payment dates?

 9. Conclusion